Milad244/Avoidance/README.md

-# TutorialMod
+# Avoidance

 ## Description
-TutorialMod is a minecraft mod I made to help me learn minecraft modding!
+Avoidance is a minecraft mod filled with a wide range of new features I made to help me learn minecraft modding!

 ## Status
 Ongoing.
 2025-02-08 to present.